WEST LAFAYETTE, Ind. (WLFI) — You know how they say God is everywhere? Well now, Father Patrick Baikauskas is everywhere.

 Confession is also something many Catholics are afraid of, and often avoid.

-"If this is a really important sacrament let's show it," said Fr.
-Patrick.
+"If this is a really important sacrament, let's show it!"

 In order to keep up with the ever-changing and growing community, Fr.
-Patrick and St. Thomas Aquinas are taking confessions to go.
+Patrick and St. Thomas Aquinas are taking a more modern approach.

 "Let's get out where the people are, where the students are [and] take this golf cart out and do confessions on the go," said Fr.
 Patrick.

 News 18 drove around with Fr.
 Patrick and the reactions were... as expected.
-People walking by asked "Is this real?"
+Among the many confused looks, some people even asked "is this real?"
 Fr.
-Patrick responded, "Yeah it's for real!"
+Patrick responded, "yeah it's for real!"

 "What is happening?
-Kenny said.
+Kenny asked.
 "Why is there confessions on the go?
 Why is there a priest on the cart?"

 Fr.
 Patrick explained why.